-Customer Retention Rate is the rate at which you retain customers over a certain period of time.
+Retention Rate is the rate at which you retain users over a certain period of time.
 The most commonly taken metrics for mobile apps are Day 1, Day 7, and Day 30 retention.

-For example, 30-day retention would be the percentage of users returning to the app within 30 days.
+For example, Day 30 retention would be the percentage of users returning to the app within 30 days.
 However, you can measure user retention for any time period:

-The opposite of Customer Retention Rate is Churn Rate.
+The opposite of the Customer Retention Rate is the Churn Rate.
 It is measured as the percentage of users who uninstall or stop using an app over time.